NordicHPC/git-pr/README.md

 Everyone abstractly likes pull requests, but they can be a lot of keystrokes: making new branches, pushing them, and especially keeping track of what can be deleted.
-This is an attempt to reduce the number of keystrokes to a bare minimum.:
+This is an attempt to automate the most common workflow, portable to Github/Gitlab, and work everywhere:

 * `git pr branch BRANCH_NAME` - make a new branch based on inferred upstream HEAD.
-* `git pr push -r` - push current branch to inferred origin, automatically make Github pull request.
+* `git pr push -o` - push current branch to inferred upstream, automatically open a pull/merge request.

 Features:

-* Create new PR branch: `git pr branch $name`
+* Create new PR branch: `git pr branch BR_NAME`
-* Push PR branch: `git pr push $name`
+* Push PR branch: `git pr push BR_NAME`
 * Automatically detect personal and upstream remotes names - when you need to start PRs, just add a remote if you need: best option based on names `local`, `upstream`, `origin` (see below).